 Howdy.
-My name is Aaron Valdez, I am a film and video artist originally from Houston, Texas now living in Ann Arbor, Michigan.
-Over the years my work has taken on many forms: Super 8, 16mm, 16mm multiple projection performance and installation, video installation, 16mm found footage films, hand-painted film, culture jamming video, videoblogging, and internet video remix.
+I’m a film and video artist originally from Houston, Texas now living in Ann Arbor, Michigan.
+Over the years my moving image work has taken on many forms: Super 8, 16mm, 16mm multiple projection performance and installation, video installation, 16mm found footage films, hand-painted film, culture jamming video, videoblogging, and internet video remix.
 I’ve had my work shown world-wide from historic art museums and theaters to shipping containers, elevators, and smartphones.
+(Screening archive)

 I began making remix videos around 1995, then just called appropriated video, using analog deck-to-deck (or cut-to-cut) editing systems.
 My early analog video work has been cited in the pre-internet development of what eventually became known as the “supercut” as well as being early examples of political video remix.
 In the early 2000’s my work shifted to experimental filmmaking using both original and found footage.
 Around 2004, as non-linear editing became more affordable I shifted back to remixing video while still doing some film work in Super 8 and 8mm.